HwWobbe/DefinitiveData-DeltaAlerts/README.md

 # 2024 quickLinks
 ## re-view of CurbSide with Xememex/ & GeoSpatialH & Df:API(s) & SqLite
+- 2024:
+  - 0205: suggest an enhanced focus on SqLite & its Table Fields
-- 2024: 0202: schedule adjustments are needed
+  - 0202: schedule adjustments are needed
 ### decide how to re-structure this textual information to
 #### exploit the capabilitie of DebateGrapgh
 - adds (elaborate) ConText and Formatting